CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Road-Conditions.md

 > Note: This option was called **Realistic driving speeds** in TM:PE version 10.20 and earlier.

-If [](Individual Driving Styles) is enabled, its speed calculations are applied _after_ the road condition calculations above.
+If [](Individual-Driving-Styles.md) is enabled, its speed calculations are applied _after_ the road condition calculations above.
 However, at any time it is guaranteed that the resulting speed limit does not fall below 10 km/h.

 ## FAQ

-#### Does it affect framerate or cause lag?
+> Q: Does it affect frame rate or cause lag?

-> Slightly, but barely noticeable - even on big cities.
+> > A: Slightly, but barely noticeable - even on big cities.

-#### Does it affect train/tram/monorail/metro tracks?
+> Q: Does it affect train/tram/monorail/metro tracks?

-> Not currently.
+> > A: Not currently.

-#### Does it affect pedestrians and cyclists?
+> Q: Does it affect pedestrians and cyclists?

-> Not currently.
+> > A: Not currently.

-#### Does it affect ships and aircraft?
+> Q: Does it affect ships and aircraft?

-> Not currently.
+> > A: Not currently.

-#### Does it affect breaking and acceleration?
+> Q: Does it affect breaking and acceleration?

-> Not directly, but by changing speeds it affects the amount of breaking and acceleration required by vehicles.
+> > A: Not directly, but by changing speeds it affects the amount of breaking and acceleration required by vehicles.

 ## See also